 So I’ve recently joined a group of bloggers known as Food n’ Flix Club.
-The concept is pretty fun – each month one of the members chooses a movie for everyone to create inspired recipes off of, and then hosts a round of up all the members’ creations.
-This month’s round up is being hosted by the blog Coffee and Casseroles and the theme film is Hotel Transylvania 2.
+The concept is pretty fun – each month a member chooses a movie for everyone to create inspired recipes off of and then hosts a round-up of all the members’ creations.
+The blog Coffee and Casseroles is hosting this month’s round-up featuring the film Hotel Transylvania 2.

 In it Count Dracula’s daughter and human son in law have the cutest little red-head baby named Dennis.
 As a new vamp-pa, Drac struggles with his daughter’s cautious parenting, wanting to bring up his grandson in the old way.
 Mavis, his daughter, has other ideas — bringing up the child on cheesy human kids’ shows and feeding him avocado because it’s a “good fat”.

 The question as the little boy’s fifth birthday quickly approaches, is will his fangs come in as a vampire, or is he bound to be a boring human for the rest of his days?
 So what better way for our favorite Bela Lugosi impersonator to find out than some good ol’ family meddling?

 The film often brings up the dichotomy of tradition and novelty, as well as adapting to the new while still respecting and honoring one’s roots.
 The old ways are not always the best ways, as we can see with Dracula’s almost deadly attempt to teach Dennis how to fly.
 Yet there can really be said for the family that uses them to protect each other in a new way when great-vamp-pa Vlad and his murderous cronies enter the picture.
 It’s the ultimate culture clash as the monsters and humans learn to live and celebrate one another.